 To make editing a bit easier, the buildings are divided into groups according to the menu at the top.
 In the picture above, the buildings are grouped according to their

-Each different classification in the selection is shown as a row underneath, so in the example there are three classifications,
+Each different category in the selection is shown as a row underneath, so in the example there are three categories,

 Place of worship.
 The count column shows how many buildings belong to each class.

 The rest of the window allows you to change the important parameters for each row.
 To change peak or average demand, you must tick the checkbox next to it and then type in a number.
 This value will be applied to every building in that row.

 If we made the following changes in the example and pressed OK, the effect would be:

 - Set the demand for 26 apartments to 100 MWh/yr